Deltares/hydromt_wflow/docs/getting_started/installation.rst

   $ pixi add gwwapi --pypi
   $ pixi add hydroengine --pypi
+  $ pixi add pcraster
+  $ pixi add --pypi wradlib
-  $ pixi add pcraster --pypi
+  $ pixi add --pypi pyet
+  $ pixi add gdal

 the `--pypi` in this case is necessary because these dependencies are only available through pypi and not conda-forge adding this flag will tell pixi to install them from there.